Mauker1/MaterialSearchView/README.md

 # DISCLAIMER: This library is in the final stages of production.
 The information that follows is not complete, and may change at any moment.

 # MaterialSearchView
-Android SearchView based on Material design headlines.
-The MaterialSearchView will overlay a Toolbar or ActionBar and show a list of suggested or filtered searches below it.
+Android SearchView based on Material Design guidelines.
+The MaterialSearchView will overlay a Toolbar or ActionBar as well as display a ListView for the user to show filtered, suggested, or recent searches.

 ## Usage
 To add the MaterialSearchView library to your Android Studio project, simply add the following gradle dependency: